Trek the Inca Trail to Machu Picchu

 The minimum age to trek the Inca Trail is 18.
 This fantastic trip is an open-aged experience that caters for a mix of younger and older travellers.
 This means that you may travel with people who are outside your own age group.
 Such a mix of ages creates a great group dynamic and enhances the travel experience, as you get to know a range of people with different stories to tell!

 British nationals visiting Peru will not require a visa.
 On arrival at the airport, you will be granted permission to remain in the country for up to 180 days.
+Visa rules and regulations are subject to change.
+Please check the relevant embassy websites for the most up to date visa information.

 A good level of fitness is required to complete the Inca Trail hike.
 You should be prepared to embark on a few solid days of mountain trekking and hiking.
 Making room for a few practice hikes is a good way to ensure you make the most of your trip!
 When arriving for your first few days in Sacred Valley/ Ollantaytambo, we recommend you take things easy so that you quickly adjust to the altitude, and are fit and ready to begin your trek on day 3.